dmlc/xgboost/doc/tutorials/dask.rst

   the ``NCCL_SOCKET_IFNAME``.
 In addition, you can use ``NCCL_DEBUG`` to obtain debug logs.

 - MIG (Multi-Instance GPU) is not yet supported by NCCL.
-You will receive a error message that includes `Multiple processes within a communication group ...` upon initialization.
+You will receive an error message that includes `Multiple processes within a communication group ...` upon initialization.

 ************